Please note that this year’s Wilson Run has been postponed.

 We hope that you will understand the reason for this lengthy list of instructions.
 The Wilson Run is a marvellous event which we want to protect and ensure that it runs smoothly so that we see good competition and can enjoy the day.

-Please don’t hesitate to contact me if you require further information.
+Please do not hesitate to contact me if you require further information.